paulhibbitts/test-docsify-this/docs/README.md

 https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&searchbox=true&name=CPT-363  When this parameter is provided it will be automatically used as the Browser tab title as well.

 ##### page-title
-Set a custom page title at the top of your standalone pages with the optional **page-title** parameter, for example:
+Set a custom page title at the top of your Web pages with the optional **page-title** parameter, for example:
-https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&page-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
+https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&page-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerWeb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 ##### pagination
 Display Pagination buttons in page content area (Docsify custom Sidebar required) with the optional **pagination** parameter, for example: